Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Units
 - Cavalry units now have a 5% charge bonus to damage.
 This means that the damage they deal is increased by 5% for each step the unit took before attacking (the step count is capped at 10).
+To compensate, cavalry units' damage stat has been reduced.
 - Gothic cavalry units now have a charge bonus of 7% instead of having extra damage.

 -----------------------------------------------------------------------